jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 2BR
 Sorcery - Gradient
 This spell costs {2} less to cast if you control a painter.
-This spell deals 4 damage divided as you choose among any number of targets
+This spell deals 4 damage divided as you choose among any number of targets.
+---
+How cruel of your father to use you like this.
+- The Paintress
 ```

 [card implementation](../custom/cards/v/void_meteors.txt)